AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/authority.md

     https://<domain-of-the-service>/<tenant-identifier>
 ```

-> :warning: The canonical authority URL differs in the case of B2C and ADFS.
+> :warning: The canonical authority URL differs in the case of B2C, ADFS and dSTS.
 See [Choosing an authority](#choosing-an-authority) below for more.

 The authority URL guides MSAL where to look for the 3 endpoints that are required for successfully acquiring a token: